nheidloff/blog-nh/_posts/2025-07-18-agent-tracing.md

 ![image](/assets/img/2025/07/agent-tracing-02.png)

-The collaborator weather agent has its own prompt and passed the output back to the orchestrator agent.
+The collaborator weather agent has its own prompt and passes the output back to the orchestrator agent.

 ![image](/assets/img/2025/07/agent-tracing-03.png)